Skip to main content

 Bookwhen is partially compliant to WCAG 2.2 AA standards due to the non-compliances listed below.

-We will manually change colours where we have control of this and will fix what we can by 23 December 2024.
+We are working to manually change colours where we have control of this.
 For the non-compliances that we can’t change, we will provide Bookwhen with the details.
 If any course details are required in an alternative format, please contact us by email carrowbreck@southnorfolkandbroadland.gov.uk or phone 01603 788950.

 Bookwhen has replaced the course bookings system, which was on the legacy 'Toplevel' product.
 The previous system was partially compliant with WCAG 2.1 AA standards but failed on nine areas across several different WCAG criteria.
 After conducting an accessibility check on Bookwhen, using a combination of manual and automated testing tools, Bookwhen is much more accessible and provides a far better user experience.